Use this section in conjunction with the following sources:

 086 - Superintendent of Documents (SuDocs) Stem

 Most integrating resources are assigned a unique Superintendent of Documents (SuDocs) stem.
 Some integrating resources are assigned a Cutter after the SuDocs stem, and share the same item number with other publications in the same SuDocs class.
-For further details, see: the Continuing Resources section of the Superintendent of Document Classification Guidelines for information on classifying integrating resources, and the: Serials and Integrating Resources section of the GPO Cataloging Guidelines.
+For further details, see: the Continuing Resources section of the Superintendent of Documents Classification Guidelines for information on classifying integrating resources, and the: Serials and Integrating Resources section of the GPO Cataloging Guidelines.

 Classification of Ceased Integrating Resources Being Cataloged for the First Time by GPO